tari-labs/tari-university/src/network-analysis/probabilistic-attack/byzantine_takeover_of_the_DAN.md

 - To establish itself on the network without any known contacts, a node needs to contact at least one bootstrap node, requesting an introduction to the network.
 - A node ID is generated for the joining node.
-- The new node contacts other nodes it is aware of.
+- The new node contacts other nodes of which it is aware.
 - The new node sends a lookup request with its newly generated node ID.
 - The contacted nodes return the nodes they know about that are closest.
 - The new nodes are added to the routing table, and contacting begins.